 Guidelines for Election to International Distinguished Fellowship

 Candidates for International Distinguished Fellowship must be nominated by an International Distinguished Fellow, Distinguished Fellow or Distinguished Life Fellow of the APA.
 A qualified member may nominate a member by submitting a letter of nomination that addresses any of the nine criteria listed on this form.

-Once nominated, candidates will be notified by APA and asked to complete an International Distinguished Fellowship application.
-The nominees will be required to provide the names of one (1) International Distinguished Fellow, Distinguished Life Fellow or Distinguished Fellow and two (2) medical colleagues familiar with the applicant's work, excluding those the candidate is supervising, with an option under special circumstances to waive the DFAPA/IDFAPA letter after discussion with and approval by the Membership Committee Chair.
+Candidates for the International Distinguished Fellows of the APA must have letters of recommendation from one (1) International Distinguished Fellow, Distinguished Life Fellow or Distinguished Fellow and one (1) additional APA member.
+A third optional letter from a medical colleague familiar with the applicants work, excluding those the candidate is supervising.
+An option under special circumstances to waive the DFAPA/IDFAPA letter after discussion with and approval by the Membership Committee Chair.
 Nominees may contact APA to verify the membership class of a colleague.